larte/clogger/README.md

 * Default level is INFO, Debug lines are omitted
 * FATAL logs are always printed.
 * Debug level messages will include filename:line information
+* A file descriptor can be given with clogger_set_output(fd), but user must manage opening and closing.

 ## Installation